armbian/documentation/docs/status/mirrors.md

 ---
-seo_title: "Armbian mirror system & how to add a mirror"
+seo_title: "Armbian mirrors: the mirror network & redirector"
-description: "How the Armbian mirror system works: a redirector routes downloads to the fastest nearby mirror, plus mirror specs and steps to contribute a new server."
+description: "The Armbian mirror network: a redirector routes each download to the fastest nearby mirror.
+See every active mirror and how the system works."
 comments: true
 ---
 # How the Armbian mirror system works

 The [Armbian mirror system](https://github.com/armbian/armbian-router) distributes files efficiently, routing each user to the best available server by geographic proximity and server health.
-Pick a nearby mirror from the list below, or read on for how the system works and how to contribute one.
+Pick a nearby mirror from the list below, or read on for how the system works.
+Want to host a mirror?
+See [**Run a mirror**](/contribute/run-a-mirror/).

 <!-- mirrors:start -->
 ## Current Mirrors